-Describe the barriers which hindered participation by parents in parental involvement activities during the 2012-2013 school year.
-Include the steps the LEA will take during the 2013-2014 school year to overcome the barriers and design more effective parental involvement policies (with particular attention to parents who are economically disadvantaged, disabled, have limited English proficiency, limited literacy, or are of any racial or ethnic minority background) [Section 1118(a)(2)(E)].
+Describe the barriers which hindered participation by parents in parental involvement activities during the previous school year.
+Include the steps the LEA will take during the current school year to overcome the barriers and design more effective parental involvement policies (with particular attention to parents who are economically disadvantaged, disabled, have limited English proficiency, limited literacy, or are of any racial or ethnic minority background) [Section 1118(a)(2)(E)].

-or are of any racial or ethnic minority background) [Section 1118(a)(2)(E)]. count Barrier (Including the Specific Subgroup) Steps the School will Take to Overcome 1 Parents including those that are in the Economically Disadvantaged and Students with Disabilities Subgroups are underrepresented at parent involvement activities.
-Send personal invitations to parents in these subgroups to encourage participation.
-2 Parent of students below proficiency, particularly in the lowest 25% are under- represented at parent involvement activities Send personal invitations to parents in these subgroups to encourage participation. undervalue how influential their Director of Federal Programs, Middle School Principal and Parent Involvement Coordinator at the school will visit Pinellas County to learn about their very effective Parent Involvement Program 4 represented at Parent Involvement Provide Ruby Payne training to parent leaders at the school so they develop more effective ways of encouraging parent participation.
-5 Title I Schools will require classroom teachers to inform parents of the dates for DEA Assessment.
+coun Barrier (Including the Specific Subgroup) Steps the School will Take to Overcome 1 ISTHABLIC WITH THE SHIP ATTOMICS ATA Send personal invitations to parents in these subgroups to encourage participation.

+2 Parent of students below proficiency, particularly in the lowest 25% are under-represented at parent involvement activities Send personal invitations to parents in these subgroups to encourage participation.
+3 Participation by middle school parents tends to be lower, as these parents may undervalue how influential their participation is to their student's success.
+Director of Federal Programs, Middle School Principal and Parent Involvement Coordinator at the school will visit Pinellas County to learn about their very effective Parent Involvement Program 4 Parents who fall within the Economically Disadvantaged subgroup are under-represented at Parent Involvement Activities Provide Ruby Payne training to parent leaders at the school so they develop more effective ways of encouraging parent participation.
+5 Lack of communication regarding Discovery Education Assessment (All subgroups affected) Title I Schools will require classroom teachers to inform parents of the dates for DEA Assessment.
 Teachers will also provide information to parents regarding their child's performance on the DEA.
 6 Conflicting parent meetings at various schools make it difficult for parents to attend meetings.
 (All subgroups) Title I schools will coordinate meetings and trainings for parents with other schools in the feeder pattern.
 Conduct multiple sessions for parent trainings so that parents can choose the one most convenient.
 Offer Skype and Facetime participation.
-7 Darner.
-(Economically Disadvantaged Offer on-line training and post recorded workshops on the school web site.
+7 Transportation for some parents is a barrier.
+(Economically Disadvantaged Parents) Offer on-line training and post recorded workshops on the school web site.
 Distribute DVD copies of parent trainings for those parents unable to attend the training at the school.
+8 It is difficult to focus on Title I Annual Meeting with children present Offer a recorded version for parents.
+Provide activity for students separate from the parent meeting.